Workspace¶

 To customize a Workspace for a specific task there are three slightly different methods:

-We modify the workspace by setting a new configuration
+We modify the workspace by modifying its configuration

 [2]: